-There are two main rules of negligence that U.S. states follow: 1) Comparative; and 2) Contributory.
+There are two main negligence rules that U.S. states follow:

 Most states have adopted the comparative negligence rule in order to determine damages in a personal injury lawsuit.
 Comparative negligence rules find that if you are partially to blame (or “at fault”) for your own injuries (or “accident”), you can still recover damages but they must be reduced in proportion to your fault.
 For instance, if a court finds that you were 25% to blame for your injuries and you were awarded $100.00 for your injuries suffered, your award would be reduced by 25% (or a 1/4) less, so $75.00.

 Some states follow what is considered a “pure” comparative fault doctrine, which says that you can always recover a portion of your damage so long as you weren’t entirely to blame.
 For example, if you suffered $100.00 in injuries and the court finds you to be 99% to blame for causing the accident, you can still recover 1% of your damages or $1.00.
 Other states that follow a basic comparative fault doctrine ban you completely from recovering damages if you are found to be more than 50% or 51% (depending on the state’s law) at fault.
 For example, if you suffered $100.00 in injuries and the court finds you to be 51% or 52% (depending on the state’s law) or greater you cannot recover any portion of your damages.

 It’s important to note that while the amount of fault you are assigned by the court is generally subjective, pre-existing similar cases are often consulted to determine the correct figure.